jim-easterbrook/Photini/src/doc/manual/regions.rst

 This can be useful to identify people in a photograph, or to mark which part of the photograph should remain visible if the image is cropped.
 The `IPTC User Guide`_ discusses possible uses of image regions in more detail.

-Photini stores image regions in both IPTC_ and MWG_ (Metadata Working Group) formats.
+Photini stores image regions in IPTC_, MWG_ (Metadata Working Group), and MP_ (Microsoft Photo 1.2 Schema) formats.
-(Both are stored in the XMP metadata.)
+(All are stored in the XMP metadata.)
 The MWG format is older and less capable than the IPTC format, for example it cannot store polygonal regions, but it may be compatible with more software.
+The MP format can only store rectangular regions that identify a person.

 .. image:: ../images/screenshot_270.png